inukkaki/nigemizu/README.md

 The executable is generated in the project directory.

-To execute the output, make sure to locate the following shared library in the directory the output sits on:
+To execute the output, make sure to locate the following shared libraries in the directory the output sits on:
 -   SDL2.dll
 -   SDL2_image.dll